LimeChain/demo-subgraph/README.md

 ### Directory structure

-For **Matchstick** to recognize your test suites, you need to put them in a `tests/` folder in the root of your project.
-Or you can configure a custom folder via `matchstick.yaml` config.
+For **Matchstick** to recognize your test suites, you need to put them in a `tests/` folder in the root of your project, or you can configure a custom folder via `matchstick.yaml` config.

 ***NOTE***: A *Test Suite* is simply a collection of `test(...)` function calls.
 They can be put into a single file or many files grouped into a directory.